HealthEquityEvidenceCentre/HEEC/analysis/closures/README.md

     ## 6      2021      102    27    25  26.5  24.5
     ## 7      2022      146    35    22  24.0  15.1

-We see that every year, practices that have closed tended to be in the higher quintiles of deprivation.
+We see that every year, practices that have stopped reporting data tended to be in the higher quintiles of deprivation.

 As such, patients in deprived areas are more likely to be affected by practice closures than those in the most affluent areas.